Shanwis/MimiQ/README.md

     make
     ```

+     To use the library in your own project copy the include and lib files to you project
+    ```bash
+    MyQuantumApp/
+    ├── include/
+    │   └── MimiQ/
+    │       ├── QuantumCircuitBase.h
+    │       ├── QuantumCircuitParallel.h
+    │       └── QuantumCircuitSerial.h
+    ├── lib/
+    │   └── libMimiQ.a
+    ├── src/
+    │   └── main.cpp
+    └── Makefile
+    ```

+    when executing the src/main.cpp add flags

+    ```bash
+    -Iinclude -fopenmp -Llib -lMimiQ
+    ```

     To run the interative CLI we made for seeing the library in action:
     ```bash
     make run
+    ```

+    To try running a code using the library inside the directory
+    ```bash
+    make run PROGRAM=<program name>
     ```

     To run the benchmark program to compare the serial and parallel implementation: